-Monitoring of progress against targets is undertaken on a number of levels, from strategic quarterly performance reporting to Cabinet, to service boards that measure performance against agreed business plans to regular discussions between managers and staff to review operational and day to day business performance.
+Monitoring of progress against targets is undertaken on a number of levels, from strategic quarterly performance reporting to Cabinet, to service boards that measure performance against agreed business plans to regular 1:1s between managers and staff to review operational and day to day business performance.

 The council also has a robust decision-making framework in place that requires all reports to be subject to the corporate "call over" clearance process prior to publication.
 This process was reviewed and strengthened in 2021.
 All reports follow a standard template that provides the decision maker with all the relevant information and advice necessary to make an informed decision.
-Reports provide background information; details of the issue under consideration and includes options open to the decision maker together with the pros and cons of each of those options in order to provide a recommended course of action if required.
-Professional advice in respect of any considerations of a legal, financial, equality, risk, impact on young people and future generations, and the UNESCO Biosphere and Climate & Environmental impacts are clearly set out as is any consultation that has been undertaken to assist with the decision.
+Reports provide background information; details of the issue under consideration and includes options open to the decision maker together with the pros and cons of each of those options to provide a recommended course of action if required.

+Professional advice in respect of any considerations of a legal, financial, equality, risk, economic recovery and poverty, impact on young people and future generations, and the UNESCO biosphere and climate & environmental impacts are clearly set, out as is any consultation that has been undertaken to assist with the decision.

-The council's Corporate Scrutiny Committee scrutinises items on the council's forward plan and acts in the capacity of critical friend to the Cabinet prior to decisions being taken.
-Scrutiny meetings are held in public where members of the public have the opportunity to ask questions or submit questions in writing to the committee.
+• The council's Corporate Scrutiny Committee scrutinises items on the council's forward plan and acts in the capacity of critical friend to the Cabinet prior to decisions being taken.
+Scrutiny meetings are held in public where members of the public can ask questions orally or submit questions in writing to the committee.